 Working Capital Loans Move Businesses Forward

 While equity financing is generally a long-term decision with potentially long-term success or failure, working capital loans will help you to quickly have a positive effect on your business.
 There’s no risk of having to surrender your business, since you don’t have an investor to share the profits and the capital with.
-You can just take as much money as you need based on your working capital line of credit to help during a cash crunch.
+You can take as much money as you need and are approved for from your working capital loan to help during a cash crunch.

 Understand Short-Term and Long-Term Consequences

 As a business owner, your goal should be to repay business financing as quickly as possible so the debt isn’t a long term obligation putting a burden on your business.
 However, even a longer term debt is preferable to the potential risks of equity financing.
 Remember, before making a quick decision based upon need, it’s important to understand both the positive and negative ramifications of those decisions.

 Mulligan Funding has been in business since 2008 and has provided funding of over $100 million to business owners during that time.
 Not only do we provide you with the working capital loans you need, but we also treat you as a valued business partner.
 Call Mulligan Funding at 855-326-3564 to discuss your financing options today!

 *The information shared is intended to be used for informational purposes only and you should independently research and verify.

 Note: Prior to January 22, 2020, Mulligan Funding operated solely as a direct lender, originating all of its own loans and Merchant Cash Advance contracts.
 From that date onwards, the majority of funding offered by Mulligan Funding will be by Loans originated by FinWise Bank, a Utah-chartered Bank, pursuant to a Loan Program conducted jointly by Mulligan Funding and FinWise Bank.